 Brian was nominated for his second Student Academy Award for Esta es tu Cuba earlier this year.
 His first nomination came in 2016 for his film, It’s Just a Gun.

-“The second time around there was a strange pressure to live up to the expectations of the first film, but I really wanted the success of the film to be doing justice to the story, this community and this time in history”.
+Brian shares that “the second time around there was a strange pressure to live up to the expectations of the first film, but I really wanted the success of the film to be doing justice to the story, this community and this time in history”.

 Advice for Filmmakers